dekorateio/dekorate/readme.md

 Dekorate allows the generation of Kubernetes CustomResourceDefinition resources from annotated POJOs.

+Pojos annotated with the `@CustomResource` annotation will trigger the generation of the CRD for the POJO.
+The main CRD attributes will be derived from the POJO class (e.g. the Schema) and the rest will be specified using the annotation parameters.

+The generated CRD will be added to the list of generated resources.

 For example a CustomResourceDefinition for an imaginary Github bot, could be generated from a POJO like:

 ```java